SamLangTen/osu2tja/README.md

 osz2tja
 =======

-osz2tja is a program that converts OSU! beatmaps to TJA, a standard format supported by many Taiko Simulators.
+osz2tja is a program that converts osu!'s beatmaps to TJA, a standard format supported by many Taiko Simulators.

 **English** | [简体中文](README.zh-cn.md)